 Step 3: Complete your HHA training class and any required internship hrs

-Clearly, passing your Kansas accredited HHA classes if you want to be a HHA is an absolutely essential step.
-And it is!
-Immediately after passing your training program, the Kansas requires that a person train for 110 classroom hours and 45 clinical hours before being eligible for the taking of the Kansas Home Health Aide certification exam.
+The state of Kansas requires that a person train for 110 classroom hours and 45 clinical hours before being eligible for the taking of the Kansas Home Health Aide certification exam.

 Step 4: Pass the Kansas Home Health Aide certification examination